-Ever had the need to download YouTube videos to your iPhone for later viewing?
-Maybe you want to watch some clips on your commute without burning through your cellular data?
-Perhaps you’re a language or music teacher, and you want to keep teaching material offline, instead of relying on your pupil’s Wi-Fi?
+Maybe you want to watch some clips on your commute without burning through your cellular data.
+Or perhaps you’re a language or music teacher, and you want to keep teaching materials offline instead of relying on your pupil’s Wi-Fi?

 No Mac required — this method is iOS-only

 To add a new final step, head over to the actions list on the left, and find the one named Save to Photo Album.
-You can scroll to find it, or just tap a few letters into the search bar to narrow the choice.
-Then, just drag the action to the bottom of your workflow.
-You can also delete the Quick Look step if you prefer.
+You can scroll to find it, or just tap a few letters into the search bar to narrow your choices.
+Then, just drag the action to the bottom of your shortcut.
+Make sure to delete the Save File and Set Name actions.

 By default, the Save to Photo Album action will save to your All Photos album.
 If you tap the All Photos label in the action, you can pick another album.
 That makes it easier to find your saved clips later.

 And that’s it.
-Next time you want to save a YouTube video, just tap the Safari Share Arrow, choose danielnotdan’s workflow, and wait for it to do its stuff.
-The result will end up in your Camera Roll.
+Next time you want to download YouTube video and save it to your device, just tap the Safari Share Arrow, choose this shortcut, and wait for it to do its stuff.
+The resulting ripped YouTube video will end up in your Camera Roll.